slackhq/slack-api-docs/methods/rtm.start.md

 ## Response

-Thie method returns lots of data about the current state of a team, along with a WebSocket Message Server URL:
+This method returns lots of data about the current state of a team, along with a WebSocket Message Server URL:

     {